quinscape/automaton-js/docs/component-reference.md

 filterTimeout | number | Timeout in milliseconds for the filter inputs.
-The actual update of the filter will be delayed until this many milliseconds have passed since the last filter change. rowClasses | func | Function to produce additional classes for each row ( context => classes ) tableClassName | string | Additional classes to set on the table element. (default is "table-hover table-striped table-bordered")
+The actual update of the filter will be delayed until this many milliseconds have passed since the last filter change. rowClasses | func | Function to produce additional classes for each row ( context => classes ) tableClassName | string | Additional classes to set on the table element. (default is "table-hover table-striped table-bordered") workingSet | instance of WorkingSet | Working set with in-memory objects to be mixed in
 # DataGrid Examples

 If we have an GraphQL query injection like this